Wonder Park

-Wonder Park is a 2019 computer-animated adventure comedy film produced by Paramount Animation and Nickelodeon Movies, with Ilion Animation Studios handling animation.
-The plot follows a young girl who encounters a real version of her magical amusement park run by anthropomorphic animals.
-The film stars the voice talents of newcomer Brianna Denski, and Matthew Broderick, Jennifer Garner, Ken Hudson Campbell, Kenan Thompson, Ken Jeong, Mila Kunis, John Oliver, Kath Soucie, Norbert Leo Butz and Kevin Chamberlin.
+Wonder Park is a 2019 animated adventure comedy film written by Josh Appelbaum and André Nemec, about a young girl who encounters a real version of her magical amusement park run by anthropomorphic animals.
+The film features the voices of Jennifer Garner, Matthew Broderick, John Oliver, Mila Kunis, Kenan Thompson, Ken Jeong, Norbert Leo Butz, Brianna Denski, and Ken Hudson Campbell.
+The animation was provided by Ilion Animation Studios.

-The film was directed by former Pixar animator Dylan Brown in his directorial debut; while he was involved through most of the production period, Paramount Pictures dismissed him in January 2018, citing "inappropriate and unwanted conduct".
+The film was directed by Dylan Brown.
+While he was involved through most of the production period, Paramount dismissed him in January 2018, citing "inappropriate and unwanted conduct".
+As a result, a director's credit is not included in the final film.

-Wonder Park was released in 2D and 3D formats in the United States on March 15, 2019, by Paramount Pictures.
-The film received mixed reviews from critics, who praised the animation and voice acting but criticized the story and tone.
-The film was also a box office failure, grossing $119 million against a budget of $80–100 million.
-A television series based on the film was scheduled to debut on Nickelodeon, which would make it the third animated film from Nickelodeon Movies, after Jimmy Neutron: Boy Genius and Barnyard, to serve as the basis for an animated series on the network.
+Wonder Park was released in the United States on March 15, 2019, by Paramount Pictures.
+The film received mixed reviews from critics, and was a commercial disappointment, grossing $119 million against a budget of $80–100M.